Marella Explorer: Celebrity Cruises

 Galaxy at the Port of Hamburg In 2004.

 Galaxy entered service with Celebrity Cruises on 21 December 1996 on a week-long cruise from Port Everglades to the Caribbean.
+Galaxys maiden voyage was documented on the BBC television series The Cruise, which aired in 1998 and launched Jane McDonald's career as a recording artist.

 Alongside her near-sister ship Century she operated week-long alternating western and eastern Caribbean cruises.
 During the 1997 Northern Hemisphere summer season the Galaxy relocated to the west coast of North America to operate week-long cruises to Alaska from Vancouver, British Columbia, Canada.
 This pattern was repeated from 1997 up until 2000.

-In 1998, Galaxy was the setting of BBC television's docusoap The Cruise, which made Jane McDonald famous.

 For the 2001 summer season, Galaxy was replaced by the brand-new in the Alaskan service.
 As a result, Galaxy was relocated into European waters, cruising the Mediterranean and Baltic Seas.
 On 2 June 2001, while departing Amsterdam in the Netherlands for a two-week cruise the Galaxy touched bottom on an outskirt of Forteiland at IJmuiden due to heavy northwesterly squalls, resulting in major damage to the port side propeller.
 The ship returned to the Port of Amsterdam for inspection and disembarkation of the passengers.
 The cruise had to be cancelled as the Galaxy went into drydock at Blohm + Voss in Hamburg, Germany.
 There it was discovered that all four blades of the port side propeller would have to be replaced; however the ship only carried two spare blades on board.
 To solve the problem two extra propeller blades carried on board Galaxys sister ship MV Mercury were flown from the Caribbean to Hamburg and installed on the Galaxy.
 Following repairs the ship re-entered service on 16 June 2001.

 For the 2002 and 2003 summer seasons the Galaxy was based in Baltimore, making 10- and 11-day cruises to the Caribbean.

 On 21 May 2004 the Galaxy berthed at Civitavecchia (Rome) and began its series of summer voyages in the Mediterranean.
 The Galaxy made multiple transatlantic crossings during the fall and winter seasons to take advantage of the Caribbean's tropical climate.

 In February 2008 the Galaxy was renamed Celebrity Galaxy to comply with Celebrity Cruises' new naming scheme.